lf-edge/ekuiper/README.md

 ### Max number of rules support

-- 8000 rules with 800 message/second
+- 8000 rules with 800 message/second in total
 - Configurations
   - 2 core * 4GB memory in AWS
   - Ubuntu